Skip to main content

 }

-Add the get_todos function to the config function:
+Add get_todos to the config function:

 pub fn config(cfg: &mut web::ServiceConfig) {